| .. | ||

 Tests

-directory.
+Unit tests for pytest and siblings are available in the tests directory.
 Because of laziness and lack of time, they only examine the parse function as a black box.